BMW Group Logo

 Employee Testimonials

-“I love the engineering focus and the pride people take in the products,” says a long-time R&D engineer.
-“You will learn a lot fast, and the people are generally helpful.”
-Another employee in supply chain shares, “You’ll get exposure to complex projects, but sometimes decision-making is slow — you need patience.”
-Junior staff often highlight mentorship and structured onboarding, while shop-floor and production workers point to a strong routine and clear expectations.
+"I love the engineering focus and the pride people take in the products," one long-time R&D engineer noted.
+"You learn fast, and people are generally helpful."
+A supply chain worker had a slightly different take: "You get exposure to complex projects, but decision-making is slow.
+You need patience."
+Junior staff usually praise the structured onboarding, while production workers appreciate the predictable routines.

 Company Culture